Listing Agent vs Selling Agent: What’s the Difference?

 A real estate agent listing a home must have an in-depth understanding of the local housing market and the ability to perform the comparative market analysis required to sell a property.
 In addition, a great listing agent understands the pricing “sweet spot” that gives maximum profit for the seller with a minimum time on the market.

-But listing agents do much more than price a home.
+Listing agents do much more than price a home.
+Here are some of the tasks associated with listing agents.

-A listing agent lists the property on the Multiple Listing Service (MLS).
-The MLS is a database of real estate listings throughout the U.S. Only real estate agents can list on the MLS, so this service isn’t available for homeowners who want to sell their own properties.
+The MLS is a database of real estate listings throughout the U.S. Only real estate agents can list on the MLS.

-A listing agent helps with the legalities of the listing.
-For example, a homeowner is required to disclose certain information about a property – such as material defects or the presence of toxic mold.
+A homeowner is required to disclose certain information about a property – such as material defects or the presence of toxic mold.
 As a listing agent, you will know which information must be legally disclosed – and how to do it.

-A listing agent will show the property and plan open houses.
 Prospective buyers aren’t comfortable walking through a home in the presence of the current owners.
-So a listing agent reassures their clients that they will keep their property safe while pointing out all the great selling points of the home.
+So, a listing agent reassures their clients that they will keep their property safe while pointing out all the great selling points of the home.
+In addition, a listing agent coordinates showings with buyer’s agents and plans open houses to increase traffic through the home.

-A listing agent screens potential buyers.
-A good listing agent will protect their clients from buyers who aren’t serious by checking mortgage pre-approvals and credit scores.
+A good listing agent will protect their clients from buyers who aren’t serious by checking mortgage pre-approvals.

 A listing agent negotiates on behalf of the property owner’s best interests.
 This, in a nutshell, is the goal of a listing agent.